Threat Intelligence

 Integrate Sector-Specific Intelligence Feeds

-• CISA ICS-CERT alerts and advisories: Often include actor attribution and specific defensive guidance
+• CISA ICS-CERT alerts and advisories often include actor attribution and specific defensive guidance

 From Intelligence to Detection